nickdimwill/polvolsec/README.md

 ### More
 - Do not share passwords.
 - Do not write passwords down on a sticky note attached to your monitor.
-- Use a password manager to make it easier to use the strongest passwords.
+- Use a password manager such as 1Password to make it easier to use the strongest passwords.
 - On your mac, turn on full-disk encryption.
 - Use Firefox for your internet browser.
 - Avoid text messages (SMS/iMessage/etc).
 They are NOT encrypted.
 Recommended: phone call, video chat, Signal, Telegram.
-- For two-factor authentication, it's preferable to use an authentictor app like Google Authenticator or Authy.
+- For two-factor authentication, it's much better to use a physical key like YubiKey or Google Titan.

 ### Campaigns
 - Designate someone to consider your digital security.